-However, most of today's CGMs are still invasive, inconvenient and expensive.
+However, most of today's CGMs are still invasive, inconvenient, and expensive.
 Many require an implant that must be replaced after 10-14 days.
 This process can be uncomfortable, increases susceptibility to infections, and is expensive to manage.
 As a result, the vast majority of PWDs do not use a CGM.
-Moreover, the broader health-conscious population, including individuals with precidabletes, lacks the ability to easily monitor blood glucose levels, which can serve as a proxy for metabolic health and risk for chronic diseases.
-Notwithstanding the above, demand for CGMs, in general, continues to increase, with approximately three million worldwide users and industry sales estimated at more than \$4.0 billion in 2019, according to published Wall Street analyst estimated.
+Moreover, the broader health-conscious population, including individuals with prediabetes, lacks the ability to easily monitor blood glucose levels, which can serve as a proxy for metabolic health and risk for chronic diseases.
+Notwithstanding the above, demand for CGMs, in general, continues to increase, with approximately three million worldwide users and industry sales estimated at more than \$4.7 billion in 2021, according to published Wall Street analyst estimates.